 The more participants believed that personality can change, the less affected they were by being excluded during Cyberball.
 In addition, the more that the students believed that others can change, the lower their stress, the better their health, and the higher their grades at the end of the year.

 This result raises the possibility that if people were trained to think that personality characteristics can change, then they might do better in school.
 In two additional studies, the researchers used an intervention of this type.
 One study was done in a fairly wealthy school district; the other, in a very poor district.
 In each study, participants were ninth-grade students at risk for failing out of school.

 At the start of the school year, participants in an experimental intervention condition read an article about how personality can change.
-They also read stories that were supposed to have come from upperclassmen, discussing about how this knowledge helped them.
+They also read stories that were supposed to have come from upperclassmen, discussing how this knowledge helped them.
 Then, students wrote their own stories that they were told would be used by future students.
 (Students in the control condition read about how athletic ability can be changed.)
 As in the study just described, all participants then played the Cyberball game, and their stress, health, and grades were measured at the end of the year.

-Even though this intervention was brief, it had a significant and lasting impact on participants.
+Even though this intervention was brief, it seemed to have a significant and lasting impact on participants.
 Compared to students in the control condition, those who got the intervention reacted less strongly to the Cyberball game.
 At the end of the year, they experienced less stress, had fewer health problems, and had higher grades than those in the control condition.
 This effect was strongest for those students who did not already believe that personality could change over time.

-These studies fit with a growing body of evidence amassed by Carol Dweck and her colleagues demonstrating that the belief that people can change has many benefits.
+These studies fit with a growing body of evidence amassed by Dweck and her colleagues demonstrating that the belief that people can change has many benefits.
 Students who believe their own behavior and performance can change work harder in school to overcome academic difficulty.
 People who believe that others can change are more likely to work with them to regain trust after they have a bad experience.

 Ultimately, it is important to realize that you should not completely define the people in your life by their current behavior.